-The team lead, and founder, is Gordon Anderson, an expert in product development, and market entry.
-After his early career in the music business, Gordon helped establish the BBC’s software division, and early BBC Online.
-After establish a mobile accelerator in the 00s, he set up his own business consultancy, and has been helping new tech businesses establish within Europe, and grow, ever since.
+The team lead, and founder is Gordon Anderson, an expert in product development, and market entry.
+After an early career in the music business with the major record labels, he helped establish the BBC’s commercial software division, and BBC Online.
+Following a decade in disruptive start-ups across mobile, smart home and entertainment, including launching successful apps, Gordon set up his business consultancy to help start-up tech businesses establish within Europe, and grow.

-Mark Brill is the strategic lead in the project, along with the user design and UX process.
-Mark has over 25 years’ experience in digital media, advertising and brand strategy.
-Mark has most recently focused on emerging technologies including IoT, wearables, VR, holographic projection and artificial intelligence.
-He is a Senior Lecturer in Future Media at BCU, also Lecturer at UCA and NTU.
+Mark Brill is the operations lead in the business, along with marketing, user design and UX.
+Mark was a pioneer of mobile communications and ran his own SMS business for many years.
+He has most recently focused on emerging technologies; wearables, VR, holographic projection and artificial intelligence.
+Mark is a Senior Lecturer in Future Media at BCU, and also Lecturer at UCA.

 Dr JP is leading the development of the software system that interacts with the subject and their family or carers, and performs the music filtering and recommendation.
 He has worked with Orange, and Qredo developing world leading applications.
 Dr JP was a PhD student at Queen Mary University London, and has developed apps for medical professionals that are sold on the Google Play Store.

 Paresh Shah is the financial expert on the team, with experience in venture capital and manufacturing.
 Paresh and Gordon worked together on new business funding in the early 2000’s.
 Paresh is a certified account and is a graduate of the London School of Economics and has an MBA from the Manchester Business School.

 Fabia Anderson wrote the original research at Liverpool Hope University, the background to Memory Tracks.
 A composer, performer, singing teacher, and Singing for the Brain coach.
 Fabia has used music in therapy work, and is coordinating the user testing with Dementia patients, carers, and families.

 Professor Catherine Loveday